RobertHRUBY/Fitness-Fatigue-Models/README.md

 | [resources](https://github.com/bsh2/Fitness-Fatigue-Model/tree/main/resources)   | Notes, research papers, link directories, other docs and files                   |
 | [simulations](https://github.com/bsh2/Fitness-Fatigue-Model/tree/main/simulations) | Study code and data files from experimental simulations run as part of my PhD    |

-- Files in [functions](https://github.com/bsh2/Fitness-Fatigue-Model/tree/main/functions) are primarily estimation functions which include cross-validation methods such as **expanding window**.
+- Files in [functions](https://github.com/bsh2/Fitness-Fatigue-Model/tree/main/functions) are primarily estimation functions which include cross-validation methods such as expanding-window.
 - Functions are written to be as easy as possible to use out of the box, by researchers and practitioners.
 Most include input validation checks and error handling.
 - I recommend that users review the accompanying documentation for each function